-How fast the loss of the master is detected depends on a master timeout period configurable using the XML tag <master_timeout> under <replication_settings> (See SharedReaderQueue Replication Configuration (Section 7.1.3)).
+How fast the loss of the master is detected depends on a master timeout period configurable using the XML tag <master_timeout> under <replication_settings> (See 7.1.3 SharedReaderQueue Replication Configuration below).

 If a slave does not receive messages from the master during a period greater than the master timeout, it initiates a voting mechanism to select a new master.